 hide-em

-hide-em is a personal attention filter that runs entirely inside your browser.
-This document describes what the extension does and does not do with your data.
+hide-em is a personal attention filter that runs entirely inside the user’s browser.

 Summary